okd-project/okd/Documentation/UPI/libvirt/libvirt.md

 When the server is up again wait for the API service and the MachineConfig service to be spawned (check for the ports 6443 and 22623).
 Check also for the status of the `bootkube.service`.

 ### Start the other servers
-**NOTE:** You can start every server in the cluster in the same time of the boostrap server, as they will still waiting for the latter to expose the Kubernetes and MachineConfig API ports.
+**NOTE:** You can start every server in the cluster in the same time of the bootstrap server, as they will still waiting for the latter to expose the Kubernetes and MachineConfig API ports.
 These steps were separated just for convenience.

 Now that the bootstrap server is ready, you can start every server of your cluster.
 Just like the bootstrap server, the control planes and the workers will boot with the official Fedora CoreOS image, that does not contains hyperkube.
 Since hyperkube is missing the kubelet service will not start and so the cluster bootstrapping.